-Google's Gemini 1.5 Flash Now Powers Real-Time Voice Apps
+Gemini 1.5 Flash Now Does Real-Time Voice

 The new Multimodal Live API enables developers to build low-latency, expressive speech-to-speech applications with advanced emotional inflection.